Hunting & Trapping

 White-Tailed Buck Limit

-Three during all combined seasons.
+Three per hunter during all combined seasons.
 One of the three must have at least 4 antler points 1” or longer on one antler (except for Barbour County).
-A point is an antler projection of at least one inch in length from base to tip.
+A point is defined as an antler projection of at least one inch in length from base to tip.
 Main beam tip shall be counted as a point regardless of length.

 - Barbour County Antler Restriction – white-tailed deer bucks must have a minimum of three points on one side, (except on the statewide special youth deer hunting dates during which any antlered buck may be taken).

-- Wildlife Management Area (WMA) Bonus Buck – One buck will be allowed to be harvested from a select collection of WMA’s on specific hunt dates depicted on the WMA map permits that will not count towards the hunter’s State 3 buck limit.
-Must be validated by WFF personnel.
+- Wildlife Management Area (WMA) Bonus Buck – One per hunter during all combined bonus buck hunt dates will be allowed to be harvested from a select collection of WMA’s on specific hunt dates depicted on the WMA map permits that will not count towards the hunter’s State three buck limit.
+Must be validated at WMA check station by WFF personnel.

 SPECIAL YOUTH (under 16) DEER HUNTING

-Statewide, (includes all Privately Owned and Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) on November 10–13.
+Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) in Zones A, B & C November 13-16 and in Zones D & E October 30 – November 2.
 Dog hunting in those counties or parts of counties where and how it is allowed during the regular dog deer hunting season.
-Same legal arms and ammunition apply as in Unantlered Deer season, in accordance with Rule 220-2-.119.
-See the current Wildlife Management Area Schedule for youth deer hunting dates and other information.
+Same legal arms and ammunition apply as in Deer season, in accordance with Rule 220-2-.119.
+See the current Wildlife Management Area Map Permits for youth deer hunting dates and other information.

-If notes 1, 2, or 3 appear by the county listed, see the special exceptions.
+If notes 1, 2, or 3 appear by the county listed, see the special exceptions on Deer Seasons & Bag Limits.
 Note (1) relates to dog deer hunting.
 Note (2) relates to U.S. Corp of Engineers Lands.
 Note (3) relates to U.S. Forest Service Lands.